Economic Evaluation of Medical Devices

-There are several disadvantages of delaying economic evaluation to the post-market phase.
+There are several disadvantages of delaying economic evaluation to the postmarket phase.
 It is often more difficult, and costly, to remove a treatment or technology from the market once it has entered the healthcare system.
-Also, once the technology is routinely available it is more difficult, if not impossible, to conduct a randomized clinical trial, since this implies that 50% of patients participating in the trial would not receive the new treatment.
+Also, once the technology is routinely available, it is more difficult, if not impossible, to conduct a RCT, since this implies that 50% of patients participating in the trial would not receive the new treatment.
 However, ways might be found to overcome this by, for example, randomizing one group of patients to delayed treatment rather than no treatment.

 These difficulties mean that the clinical studies conducted post-launch are likely to be observational studies, which often suffer from selection bias and are therefore more likely to produce a biased assessment of relative treatment effect (Grieve et al., 2016).
 Of course statistical approaches are available to minimize the impact of selection bias, but it cannot be eliminated.
 However, in some situations only observational studies may be possible.